veradefi/defi/README.md

 Day 2 Bob loan balance 100.100025

-When Bob pays back the balance the asset is returned.
+When Bob pays back the balance the asset is released.